Chart Color Schemes

 Collaroy - Collaroy Plateau is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Based on AreaSearch's analysis, Collaroy - Collaroy Plateau's population is around 14,222 as of Nov 2025.
-This reflects an increase of 242 people since the 2021 Census, which reported a population of 13,980 people.
-The change is inferred from the estimated resident population of 14,155 from the ABS as of June 2024 and an additional 10 validated new addresses since the Census date.
-This level of population equates to a density ratio of 3,443 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
-Collaroy - Collaroy Plateau's 1.7% growth since census positions it within 1.5 percentage points of the SA3 area (3.2%), demonstrating competitive growth fundamentals.
-Population growth for the area was primarily driven by overseas migration that contributed approximately 76.6% of overall population gains during recent periods.
+Based on AreaSearch's analysis, Collaroy - Collaroy Plateau's population is around 14,225 as of Feb 2026.
+This reflects an increase of 245 people (1.8%) since the 2021 Census, which reported a population of 13,980 people.
+The change is inferred from the estimated resident population of 14,155 from the ABS as of June 2024 and an additional 13 validated new addresses since the Census date.
+This population level equates to a density ratio of 3,444 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
+Collaroy - Collaroy Plateau's 1.8% growth since the census positions it within 1.5 percentage points of the SA3 area (3.3%), demonstrating competitive growth fundamentals.
+Population growth for the area was primarily driven by overseas migration, which contributed approximately 76.6% of overall population gains during recent periods.

 AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, AreaSearch is utilising the NSW State Government's SA2 level projections, as released in 2022 with 2021 as the base year.
+For any SA2 areas not covered by this data, AreaSearch is utilizing the NSW State Government's SA2 level projections, as released in 2022 with 2021 as the base year.
 Growth rates by age group from these aggregations are also applied to all areas for years 2032 to 2041.
-Moving forward with demographic trends, Over this period, projections indicate a decline in overall population, with the area's population expected to decline by 357 persons by 2041 according to this methodology.
+Regarding demographic trends, projections indicate a decline in overall population, with the area's population expected to decline by 357 persons by 2041 according to this methodology.
 However, growth across specific age cohorts is anticipated, led by the 85 and over age group, which is projected to increase by 630 people.
+See the age section for more details.

 Frequently Asked Questions - Population